Multiple Births Unusual Baby Stories

 ‘Black And White’ Twins Celebrate First Birthday

-I first reported about this set of twins last October.
-They are now a year old and still as unique as ever!
+Remember the fascinating twins I shared with you last October?
+Well, they’re now a year old and still as remarkable as ever!

 SOURCE